What are the inodes and how to reduce their use

 This is the critical question to understand what I said in the previous point.

 When you receive a notice from your hosting company of excessive use of inodes, the available disk space does not matter.
-It refers to the number of inodes housed in your hosting plan, regardless of its weight or size.
+It refers to the number of inodes housed in your hosting plan, regardless of Weight or size.

 Limits of use of inodes